afraisse/cordova-conference/README.md

 # Projet Cordova-Conférence EMN

 This is an Academic project at Ecole des Mines de Nantes.
-It was designed as the evaluation of the Mobile Development with Cordova class.
+It was designed as the evaluation of the "Mobile Development with Cordova" class in 3rd year.

-It showcases the usage of Cordova along with the OnsenUI framework to design beautifull, hybrid apps.
+It showcases the usage of Cordova, backed by AngularJS along with the OnsenUI framework to design beautifull, hybrid apps.

 ## Liste des plugins utilisés :